tigerfanxiao/dev_notes/Devops/Devops Learning Path.md

 The Complete GitHub Actions & Workflows Guide
 Git & GitHub - The Practical Guide

+K8s
+Kubernetes Introduction - Docker, Kubernetes + Hands On Labs Kubernetes Certified (KCNA) + Hands On Labs + Practice Exams Docker Introduction - Docker, Containers & DevOps - Hands On Docker & Kubernetes: The Practical Guide [2025 Edition] Kubernetes Masterclass for Beginners
+Kubernetes Training: Learn K8s from Zero to Cloud Docker and Kubernetes: The Complete Course from Zero to Hero Docker, Kubernetes & AWS: Real-World Deployment in 25 Days # 学了4分之一 Docker Mastery: with Kubernetes +Swarm from a Docker Captain Docker and Kubernetes: The Complete Guide 买过 Kubernetes Hands-On - Deploy Microservices to the AWS Cloud 买过
+Helm: The Definitive Guide from Beginner to Master Istio Hands-On for Kubernetes
+Labs ICA - Exercise Istio Certified Associate 2025 Complete Istio Service Mesh (1.8) Masterclass + AWS EKS Practical Kubernetes - Beyond CKA and CKAD | Hands-on

+Ansible
+Dive Into Ansible - Beginner to Expert in Ansible - DevOps

+ELK
+Elasticsearch 9 and the Elastic Stack: In Depth and Hands On 买过

+AWS
-AWS Crash Course | Job Interview| World's 1st QnA Style 2025 AWS DevOps & CI/CD with AWS CodePipeline for Engineers AWS Cloud Computing : Beginner to Industry-Ready Master AWS with Python and Boto3
+AWS Crash Course | Job Interview| World's 1st QnA Style 2025 AWS Technical Essentials - Build Real World Projects AWS DevOps & CI/CD with AWS CodePipeline for Engineers AWS Cloud Computing : Beginner to Industry-Ready Master AWS with Python and Boto3
-Docker, Kubernetes & AWS: Real-World Deployment in 25 Days # 学了4分之一
 AWS Fundamentals with 2 Projects: Cloud for Beginners [2025] AWS Lambda - A Practical Guide - Learn from an Expert AWS Networking Zero to Hero : Masterclass
 Rocking AWS for Beginners (Hands On)
-AWS Technical Essentials - Build Real World Projects

 python
-Build a Backend REST API with Python & Django - Beginner 学完了 Build a Backend REST API with Python & Django - Advanced 学了4分之一
+Build a Backend REST API with Python & Django - Beginner 学完了 Build a Backend REST API with Python & Django - Advanced 学了4分之一 Python for DevOps: Mastering Real-World Automation Clean Code: 20 Code Smells and How to Get Rid of Them

 devops
-Decoding DevOps – From Basics to Advanced Projects with AI DevOps in the Cloud with Terraform, Ansible, and Jenkins
+Decoding DevOps – From Basics to Advanced Projects with AI DevOps in the Cloud with Terraform, Ansible, and Jenkins DevOps in the Real World

 Jenkins
 Jenkins: Beginner To Pro, Learn CI/CD Pipelines & Automation
 Jenkins: Jobs, Pipelines, CI/CD and DevOps for Beginners 学完了

 Linux
 Introduction to LINUX® Commands for DevOps